wschreyer/PENTrack/README.md

 ### Configuration files

 Simulation parameters are defined the configuration file config.in.
 By default, it is located in the `in` directory.
+The config files are separated into sections with their headers indicated in square brackets.
+Each line consists of a variable name followed by an arbitrary number of vales separated by whitespace characters.

 General simulation parameters are defined in the GLOBAL section.
 Materials and geometry are defined in the MATERIALS and GEOMETRY sections.
 The former can optionally be moved into a different file, e.g. a central materials database.
 Electromagnetic fields and particle sources are defined in the FIELDS, and SOURCE sections.
 Particle-specific parameters - lifetime, output options, etc. - are either defined for all particle types in the PARTICLES section or in the specific particle sections.
+Some parameters require user-defined formulas that can be defined in the FORMULAS section.

-More information can be found in the provided default configuration file config.in.
+More information can be found in the provided default configuration file `in/config.in`.

 The default configuration simulates a full cycle of the neutron-lifetime experiment [PENeLOPE](http://www.e18.ph.tum.de/research/measuring-the-neutron-lifetime-penelope/).
 It is filled with UCN from a source in the guide below the storage volume for 200s and higher-energy UCN are removed by absorbers for 200s.
 Then, PENeLOPE's superconducting magnets are ramped up and UCN are stored for 200s.
 Afterwards, the magnet is ramped down again and remaining UCN are counted in a detector below the storage volume.
 During magnetic storage, spins of the UCNs are simulated to estimate their probability to flip.